smartnuance/saas-kit/README.md

 > http -v DELETE :8801/revoke/ Authorization:"Bearer $AT"

+Revoke all tokens:

+> http -v DELETE :8801/revoke/all Authorization:"Bearer $AT"

 For a while, I can still use the access token, for example to rerun the idem-potent revoke:

 > http -v DELETE :8801/revoke/ Authorization:"Bearer $AT"